Ralph III, Count of Eu

-He was killed in a tournament being held in honor of the marriage of Philip, Duke of Orléans and Blanche of France, and was succeeded by his son Raoul.
+He was killed in a tournament being held in honour of the marriage of Philip, Duke of Orléans and Blanche of France, and was succeeded by his son Raoul.
 The costs of financing France's war against the English and maintaining a lifestyle to match his status had significantly drained his finances, and he had died bankrupt and in debt.